The University offers a bachelor of science (B.S.) in physical education for students who wish to obtain licensure to teach physical education

 get a real sense of what it means to be a teacher.

-Students may join OSPE (Organization for Students in Physical Education) and engage in
+Students may join the KRS Club (Organization for Students in Kinesiology, Recreation, and Sport) and engage in

-are available including activities working with children in physical activity settings and supporting
+activities working with children in physical activity settings and supporting local health-related organizations.

 In addition, numerous opportunities exist in Terre Haute and surrounding communities for